Chart Color Schemes

 The latest Census data sees Banana placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Notably, German ancestry was slightly higher at 6.7%, compared to 6.5% regionally, and Australian Aboriginal ancestry was also marginally higher at 3.7%.
+Notably, German ethnicity was overrepresented at 6.7% in Banana versus 6.5% regionally, and Australian Aboriginal ethnicity was also slightly higher at 3.7% compared to the regional average of 3.5%.

 Frequently Asked Questions - Diversity